vangst/sr-platform-code-challenge/README.md

 - Maintainability:: if it had to be updated / extended how easy would that be?
 - Testability: are the tests comprehensive and covering the appropriate use cases?

-### Questions:
+### Questions❓

 If you have questions about the instructions, please ask.
 We want you to be successful.
 If you have a question about how to handle something that wasn't specifically addressed, make a decision and feel free to call it out in your readme or email with your reasoning behind your decision.
 No right or wrong answers for these types of things.

-Good luck!
+Good luck! 🚀